mpanighetti/dnd5e-rhythmancy/main.md

 - You gain 1 rhythmancy point to spend on casting rhythmancy spells.
 This point is added to any rhythmancy points you have from another source.
 - You learn a rhythmancy cantrip and a 1st-level rhythmancy spell of your choice.
 Charisma is your spellcasting ability for spells cast using this feat.
-- You gain proficiency in Performance checks and with a musical instrument of your choice.
+- You gain Proficiency in Performance checks and with a musical instrument of your choice.
 You can use such an instrument as a spellcasting focus for any rhythmancy spell you cast.

 ## Rhythmancy Spells